ACloudGuru/serverless-plugin-aws-alerts/README.md

 The separate stack will be automatically deployed after you've deployed your main Serverless stack.
 It will also be automatically removed if you remove your main stack.

-You can also enable the external stack on the command line with `sls deploy --alerts-external-stack'` which is equivalent to adding `externalStack: true` to the configuration.
+You can also enable the external stack on the command line with `sls deploy --alerts-external-stack` which is equivalent to adding `externalStack: true` to the configuration.

 ## License